Quick facts about nightcrawlers

 Nightcrawlers are beneficial to lawn health, but can leave behind a waste product called castings.

-- They deposit castings at their burrow entrances forming conical mounds at the soil surface.
+- They deposit castings at their burrow entrances forming cone-shaped mounds at the soil surface.

 - Mounds do not harm the turf but this lumpiness can be a nuisance to home lawns, athletic fields and golf courses.